microsoft/PubSec-Info-Assistant/docs/features/features.md

 * creating a standard JSON representation of all a documents text-based content
 * chunking and saving metadata into manageable sizes to be used in the RAG pattern

-The Information Assistant copilot template [pre-processes](/docs/features/document_pre_processing.md) certain document types to allow better understanding of large complex documents.
+The Information Assistant agent template [pre-processes](/docs/features/document_pre_processing.md) certain document types to allow better understanding of large complex documents.

 We also log the status of the pre-processing in Azure Cosmos DB.
 View our [Status Logging](/functions/shared_code/status_log.md) page for more details.